-The wordings are quite simple in the file and are easy to understand for the students of Class 7.
+The language is quite simple in the PDF file and is easy to understand for the students of Class 7.

-Downloading the file from the site is completely out of hassle.
+Downloading the file from the site is very convenient.

 As the study materials are designed by experienced teachers, students can have complete in-depth knowledge of the chapter.

-Some questions of the Class 7 Science Chapter 2 Solution comes with practical experiments that any student can perform at home for a better understanding of the topic.
+Some questions of the Class 7 Science Chapter 2 Solution come with practical experiments that any student can perform at home for a better understanding of the topic.

 1. What is animal nutrition according to the Class 7 NCERT textbook?

 The topic of animal nutrition in CBSE Class 7 Science discusses animals’ and humans’ nutrient requirements, why is nutrition important, how they intake food, and how the food is utilised in the body.

 2. What is nutrition according to Class 7 Chapter 2?